chef/chef-web-docs/chef_master/source/install_server_ha.rst

 Installation
 =====================================================

-These instructions assume you are using the following versions or newer:
+These instructions assume you are using the minimum versions:

 - Chef Server  : 12.5.0
 - Chef Backend : 0.8.0